ARM-software/astc-encoder/Docs/Building-BE.md

 ## Build astcenc

 Building uses CMake as normal, with the additional specification of the toolchain file to configure the build for cross-compilation.
+We don't have any SIMD implementations for big-endian architectures so these builds must compile for the reference C SIMD implementation, `ASTCENC_ISA_NONE`.

 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../ -DASTCENC_ISA_NONE=ON -DCMAKE_TOOLCHAIN_FILE=../CMake-BE.toolchain ..